-Locate the connected Wi-Fi network, and then tap the blue arrow next to the network name.
+Tap the connected Wi-Fi network.
 The window shown below appears.

 Your iPhone’s current IP address for the selected Wi-Fi network is displayed at the top of the window, as shown above.
 If your iPhone is connected to an IPv6-enabled network, your iPhone is also assigned one or more IPv6 IP addresses.
 Tap IP Address in the IPv6 Address section to view those IP addresses.

 Congratulations!
 You have successfully found your iPhone’s IP address.

 10.0.
 Since these addresses are dynamically and randomly assigned by your router every time a device connects to a network, you shouldn’t expect your iPhone to have the same IP address every time you connect to your Wi-Fi network.

 - How to Find Your iPhone’s MAC Address

 - How to Find Your Mac’s IP Address

 - How to Find Your iPad’s IP Address

 Sign up and get Macinstruct's tutorials delivered to your inbox.
 No spam, promise!